Research that travel provokes anxiety in most people. In fact, for some, the stress can even trigger a psychotic episode.

 All travelers with an active prescription should be sure to bring enough of their medications.
 In some countries, you need proof of a prescription to carry sleeping pills.
 Check the rules for your destination.

-If you are in danger of a psychotic break, you need to carry a doctor’s letter that explains your need for medications, ideally in the language of your destination, and perhaps copies of your prescriptions.
+If you are in danger of a psychotic break, you need to carry a doctor’s letter that explains your need for medications, , and perhaps copies of your prescriptions.
 Duckworth suggests also carrying a list of the places where you have been hospitalized, with dates, so staff at your destination can check your medical records if the need arises.

 However, he doesn’t suggest carrying around your “discharge” papers from hospitalizations.